This list is representative of the nature and number of electives offered each year.

 Professor Richard R. Townsend

-In this course we will review theory and evidence from academic research on private equity, including both venture capital and buyout.
-Questions that will be examine include: why professional private equity exists, what private equity managers do with their portfolio companies, what returns they earn, who earns more and why, what determines the design of contracts signed between private equity managers and their portfolio companies as well as private equity managers and limited partners, and how/whether these contractual designs affect outcomes.
+In this research to practice seminar we will review theory and evidence from academic research on private equity, including both venture capital and buyout.
+Questions that will be examined include: why professional private equity exists, what private equity managers do with their portfolio companies, what returns they earn, who earns more and why, what determines the design of contracts signed between private equity managers and their portfolio companies as well as private equity managers and limited partners, and how/whether these contractual designs affect outcomes.
 The course will highlight the importance of private ownership, information asymmetry and the illiquidity associated with it, as a key explanatory factor of what makes private equity different from other asset classes.

 PRIVATE EQUITY FINANCE (PEF)